This post contains affiliate links to products I have personally bought, used and loved.

 I also like to use the Kerastase hair oil because it adds shine to my dry hair and helps to tame the frizz.
 I use it in two ways, if my hair is feeling particularly dry at the ends I add a couple of pumps of oil through the mid length to the ends of my hair before I style it.
 If it is a day I am not washing it and the ends need a refresh or if it has gone frizzy I will run one pump of oil lightly over the surface of my hair to smooth the fly aways and add some shine.

-Biotin vitamins strengthen the protein infrastructure in hair, skin and nails.
-I started taking these a few months ago and I have found it does take a while to see a difference and you have to take them consistently.
+Pregnacare new mum vitamins contain biotin and zinc to strengthen the protein infrastructure in hair, skin and nails.
+I tried taking vitamins for a few months and I found it does take a while to see a difference and you have to take them consistently.
 When I am taking them regularly my hair and nails are much stronger and grow quicker.
 I haven’t been taking them recently and my nails have started snapping off again.

 If you are struggling with your hair postpartum, just remember that it will improve with time.
 But there are things that you can do to improve it and taking care of yourself is so important.
 Happy mum, happy baby!